 Currently hiring for two positions

 Job Description: Camp Counselors are responsible for overseeing and ensuring the safety of kids ages 7-11, and one smaller session with a 12-14 year old group.
 Counselors will also be working with cats and dogs residing at the shelter.
 Counselors lead daily activities, art projects, games, animal care for "camp" pets and more.
 Camp is fast-paced and counselors must be energetic, reliable and love working with both kids and pets.
 Day camps run Tue-Fri from about 8-4pm.
-Camp session dates are: June 18-21, June 25-28, July 9-12, July 16-19, July 23-26, July 30-Aug.
-2 and Aug 6-Aug 9.
-There are no camp sessions the week of July 2-5 There will also be two days of counselor training on June 13 and 14 or possibly two other days that week, depending on counselor availability.
+Camp sessions start in mid-June and continue through the start of August.
+There are no camp sessions the week of June 30th, for the Fourth of July.
+There will also be two days of mandatory counselor training in mid-June.
 Counselors must be available for all 7 camp sessions and the two training days.
 Wage starts at $10.50/hour at 32-36 hours per week.